redpelicans/formo/README.md

 ### What is formo

-* it's a fully reactive library, built on top of [Kefir](https://rpominov.github.io/kefir). it can be managed by pluging into streams or by sending imperative calls.
-Should be enought flexible to express complex form's behaviour.
+* it's a fully reactive library, built on top of [Kefir](https://rpominov.github.io/kefir). it can be managed by pluging into streams or by sending imperative calls. it should be enought flexible to express complex form's behaviour.

 * it uses schema validation (type, pattern, doman value, required field), but keep validation and schema management isolated from rendering